hpfast/webmapping_for_beginners_wiki/Leaflet-step-3.md

-To start a HTTP server on port 8000 (which is the default port), simple type:
+:arrow_forward: To start a HTTP server on port 8000 (which is the default port), simple type:

 ```
 python -m SimpleHTTPServer [port]
 ```

+Oef!
+But where?!
+Let's start from the beginning:

+ :arrow_forward: Open a Terminal. `Menu > Terminal`

+If you have never done this before it might look a bit scary..
+But don't worry.
+There is nothing we will do that will ruin your computer!
+We will start with the 3 most important navigation tools for the Terminal.
+Just image the Terminal is like your File Browser, but then without the interface.

+:information_source: `pwd` means Print Working Directory.
+It will answer with the location that we are currently in.
+Try it:

+:arrow_forward: Type `pwd` in the terminal and press enter!

+:information_source: `ls` will LiSt all the files in your current directory.

+:arrow_forward: Type `ls` in the terminal and press enter!
+Do you see all the files and folders?

+:information_source: `cd [directory]` stands for Change Directory and will navigate you to the next directory you told it to.

+:arrow_forward: If you have a folder named `Documents`, check with `ls` then type `cd Documents/` in the terminal and press enter!

 This will now show the files and directories which are in the current working directory.

 We need to run a local server, if we want to add our own data to our map.
 Before this there will be a few concepts to explain: